robert2555/bandplay/README.md

 # Bandplay
 You need a Click/Track Player for your band, but dont have the money for expensive gear?
 Your Windows Laptop is crashing if your playing a live show (Hello Whitechapel :D)?
 Or maybe you just want an open source solution to play your clicks and tracks in your rehearsal room.

+Just grab a Linux/Windows device with multiple outputs and start the program.
+If your device dont have more than one Audio Port, the cheapest solution could be to use the standard AUX Port as Output 1 and a "USB to AUX" Device as Output 2.

 ## Usage
 Determine the selection of tracks (in track dir) yourself
 ```